Dev8683/pvsneslibwiki/PVSneslib-and-Programmer-Notepad.md

 > Time Taken: 00:01
 ```

-That's all, you compiled your first program that can do nothing but it's a first step !.
+That's all, you've compiled your first program that does nothing but it's a first step !.

-Welcome to PVSnesLib world and enjoy doing some homebrews for your Snes :-P !
+Welcome to PVSnesLib world and enjoy doing some homebrews for your SNES :-P !